How To Take On Other Roles As a PM

 The opposite side of benefits comes into play as well when it comes to wearing many hats.
 It does show that you are valued, do good work, and allows for a sense of job security, but it also comes with the following dangers:

 - You Can Be Overwhelmed – There’s only so many hours in the day, period.
 No more, no less.
-You can run into trouble if you have a full plate with your role of project manager and then attempt to do parts of 2-3 other people’s jobs as well.
+You can run into trouble if you have a full plate of project management and then attempt to do parts of 2-3 other people’s jobs as well.
 That means early mornings, long days, and late nights.
 This is sustainable over a short period of time but quickly gets old and counterproductive if it goes on for extended periods of time.

-- You May Wander into the Critical Path - There is one place you never want to run into in your role of project manager —the Critical Path.
+- You May Wander into the Critical Path - There is one place you never want to run into as a project manager —the Critical Path.
 Wearing many different hats puts you at risk of stepping right on this path.
 For example, if you become the bottleneck in an approval process or you find yourself having to finish a deliverable (gasp!) then you are treading on hallowed ground.
 Your goal of being a project manager, no matter how good you are or how many skills you have, should be to stay away from this path at all costs.

 Can You Effectively Wear Multiple Hats in Your Project Manager Role?